Jewish Ethnographic Expedition: Expedition

-Between 1912 and 1913, An-sky's team traveled through Podolia and Volhynia regions.
+Between 1912 and 1913, An-sky's team traveled through the Podolia and Volhynia regions.
 In the first season, from July to October 1912, they visited 15 shtetls, and in the second season, June–November 1913, around 60.
 The team included artist and photographer Solomon Yudovin (An-sky's nephew), musicologists Joel Engel (for the first season) and Susman Kiselgof (for the second season), and ten students of the Higher Oriental Courses (or the Higher Courses in Eastern Studies), founded by Baron David Gintsburg.
-(Note: For the Higher Oriental Courses and its founder, baron Vladimir Gintsburg, see an article by the third president of Israel, Zalman Shazar, who attended the courses at the time of the expedition: Shazar 1967.)
+(Note: For the Higher Oriental Courses and its founder, baron David Gintsburg, see an article by the third president of Israel, Zalman Shazar, who attended the courses at the time of the expedition: Shazar 1967.)
 Three students, Abraham Rechtman, Yitskhok Fikangur, and Shmuel Schreier, took part in the second season of the expedition.
 Others were Sh.
 Vaynshtayn, Avrom Yuditsky, Sh.
 Lakshin, Isaac Lurie, Y. Neusikhin, Y. Kimelman, and Yekhiel Ravrebe.
 (Note: For a short biography of Ravrebe, see Greenbaum & Beizer 1992.)
 Five students were from Hasidic shtetls, and three (Rechtman, Ravrebe, and Shrayer) received rabbinic ordination.
 Levi Yitzhak Vaynshteyn was the secretary of the expedition.
 According to Rechtman, the poet Hayim Nahman Bialik joined the expedition for several weeks, though no one else ever mentioned it.

-Two musicologists took part in the expedition, both were members of the Society for Jewish Folk Music.
-Zusman Kiselgof was born in a family of a melamed in Velizh, a shtetl in Vitebsk region.
+Two musicologists took part in the expedition, both of whom were members of the Society for Jewish Folk Music.
+Zusman Kiselgof was born into a family of a melamed in Velizh, a shtetl in Vitebsk region.
 He became a teacher, and a collector of Jewish music.
-He started in 1902, and went to his first filed expedition in 1907 to Lubavitch, in Mogilew region.
+He started in 1902, and went to his first field expedition in 1907 to Lubavitch, in the Mogilew region.
 (Note: For a short biography of Kiselgof and his contribution to Jewish folk music studies, see Sholokhova 2004.)
 Joel Engel was born in a Russian-speaking family outside the Pale, and studied music in the Moscow Conservatory.
 He was also a collector of Jewish songs, starting from 1898, and was a noted music critic.
-Before An-sky's expedition, Engel was an advisor for Saul Ginsburg and Pesach Marek, who published a "grounbreaking" book on Jewish tunes, Jewish Folksongs in Russia, in 1901.
+Before An-sky's expedition, Engel was an advisor for Saul Ginsburg and Pesach Marek, who published a "groundbreaking" book on Jewish tunes, Jewish Folksongs in Russia, in 1901.